Baiyun Dongping station

 Baiyun Dongping station (白云东平站), is a station of Line 14 of the Guangzhou Metro.
 It started operations on 28 December 2018.

 The station has an underground island platform.
-Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Jiahewanggang, along with 2 unused bypass tracks next to the stopping tracks, separated by a wall.
+Platform 1 is for trains heading to Dongfeng, whilst platform 2 is for trains heading to Lejia Road, along with 2 bypass tracks next to the stopping tracks, separated by a wall.

 Exits

 There are 4 exits, lettered A, B, E and F. Exit A is accessible.
 All exits are located on Guangcong 1st Road.